 If you are growing any of the prunus species that are possible hosts for the black knot fungus, monitoring your trees is crucial.
 Inspecting the trees during dormant season is when you can see best what’s going on.
 Pruning is your first line of defense against black knot, and it should be done during the winter before the disease cycle continues.

-Even after the knots have been removed from the tree, they can produce infective spores so make sure to safely discard the infected stems and branches by throwing them in the trash or burning them.
+Even after the knots have been removed from the tree, they can produce spores so make sure to safely discard the infected stems and branches by throwing them in the trash or burning them.

 After pruning, continue to monitor the tree in the following months and years to detect newly infected parts early.
-It is also a good idea to check if any wild Prunus host trees in nearby locations, such woodlands, are infected.
+It is also a good idea to check if any wild Prunus host trees in nearby locations, such as woodlands, are infected.